tildearrow/input-modifier/doc/reference/internal/plugin-bts.md

 # plugin behind-the-scenes

-every plugin must at least implement 2 functions, `imodPluginInit` and `imodPluginQuit`. these are called by input-modifier after it has finished scanning for devices and loaded configs.
+every plugin must at least implement 3 functions, `imodGetPluginInfo`, `imodPluginInit` and `imodPluginQuit`. these are called by input-modifier after it has finished scanning for devices and loaded configs, and when quitting.

 you can find all functions that can be implemented in `src/daemon/plugin/skeleton.h`.

 ## commands

-plugins can add their own commands.
-TODO though.
+plugins can add their own commands. just fill the TODO

 ## events

-TODO as well
+plugins can listen to some actions within the daemon.